What is Gratitude Graffiti?

 Gratitude Graffiti Goes Virtual

-For the past three years, you likely saw poster boards filled of colorful post-it notes with sentiments of gratitude and window displays reflecting window chalk expressions of thankfulness across all KSU campuses.
-This year, in light of COVID-19 precautions, Gratitude Graffiti is going virtual!
+For the first three years, you likely saw poster boards filled of colorful post-it notes with sentiments of gratitude and window displays reflecting window chalk expressions of thankfulness across all KSU campuses.
+Last year, Gratitude Graffiti went virtual, and we continue that in 2021.

 All employees are encouraged to add electronic sticky notes with messages of gratitude to our shared online Gratitude Boards.
 There will be a new board and prompt each week.

 - Week 1 – A simple pleasure or happy memory

 Click here to access the week 1 Gratitude Board from 4/5 – 4/11

 If the board above looks full, click here to access the week 1 overflow board